Multi-planarizable quivers, orientifolds, and conformal dualities: Case study

 \section{Case study}

 In this section we apply the construction discussed above for obtaining conformally dual models by suitable orientifold projections of multi-planarizable toric quiver gauge theories.
 We will discuss explicitly two cases, both with $k=2$, where all the properties and possibilities discussed in Sec. \ref{sec:toy} show up.
 A larger set of examples is included in App. \ref{sec:apx}.
 In the following analysis we will keep the same conventions for the quivers and for the projections discussed in the previous sections.
+We checked, by following the same analysis discussed for the toy models and the PdPs, that each model has a fixed point that satisfies the unitarity bound.
 We will then show in each case that, by applying chains of tensor matter deconfinements, dualities and rotations, all the conformally dual models can be transformed into models with the same superpotential up to some signs in the interactions, making the conformal duality completely explicit.